 The Completely Fair Scheduler

-The Completely Fair Scheduler uses a Red-Black tree to keep track of all the queued processes and handles switching with a nano second granularity.
-The fair queuing CFS scheduler has a scheduling complexity of O(log N), where N is the number of tasks in the runqueue.
-Choosing a task can be done in constant time, but reinserting a task after it has run requires O(log N) operations, because the runqueue is implemented as a red-black tree.
-The Visualizer
+By “Completely Fair,” CFS means to allocate CPU resources equally among all queued processes depending on their nice values.
+It uses a Red-Black tree to track all queued processes and handles switching with nanosecond granularity.
+The scheduling complexity is O(log N), where N is the number of tasks in the runqueue.
+Choosing a task can be done in constant time, but reinserting a task after it has run requires O(log N) operations because the runqueue is implemented as a red-black tree.